wach128/cordova-plugin-health/activities_map.md

 # Activities mapping

 "NA" is automatically converted "other".
-This means that, for example, if you try to save "aerobics" in an iOS application, you will get back "other" when querying.
+This means that, for example, if you try to save "bootcamp" in an iOS application, you will get back "other" when querying.
+When two activities can be mapped to the same data type on the native platform, an asterisk indicates the activity that is returned when querying it back.
+For example, when storing `stretching` on iOS, it is saved as `HKWorkoutActivityTypePreparationAndRecovery`, when querying for acitivities, `preparation_and_recovery` is actually returned.
+Another example: when you store `wheelchair.walkpace` on Android, you get back `wheelchair` when querying.

 * [List of activities in Health Connect](https://developer.android.com/reference/kotlin/androidx/health/connect/client/records/ExerciseSessionRecord)
 * [List of activities in HealthKit](https://developer.apple.com/documentation/healthkit/hkworkoutactivitytype?language=objc)